kevinlawler/kona/README.md

 Kona is the open-source implementation of the K programming language.
 K is a synthesis of APL and LISP.
 Although many of the capabilities come from APL, the fundamental data construct is quite different.
 In APL the construct is a multi-dimensional matrix-like array, where the dimension of the array can range from 0 to some maximum (often 9).
 In K, like LISP, the fundamental data construct is a list.
 Also, like LISP, the K language is ASCII-based, so you don't need a special keyboard.

-For many people, K is the preferred APL dialect.
-It tends to be popular with investment bankers, the performance obsessed, and analysts dealing with lots of data.
+For many people, K was the preferred APL dialect.
+When it was available, it tended to be popular with investment bankers, the performance obsessed, and analysts dealing with lots of data.
 It is a demanding language.

 K was originally designed by Arthur Whitney and [Kx Systems](http://kx.com/).
 Praise for K should be taken to refer to Kx's K. Kx sells a popular database called KDB+.
 People can and do create networked trading platforms in hours.
 If your business needs production K support, you can [evaluate KDB+ prior to purchasing from Kx](http://kx.com/software-download.php), or possibly speak with Kx consulting partner [First Derivatives](http://www.firstderivatives.com/).